aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Working with The Configuration File

-The next step is to import `aws-exports.js` configuration file into your app.
+The next step is to import *aws-exports.js* configuration file into your app.

 Note that the file extension for the Amplify configuration file is '.js'.
 Since we are using TypeScript, you need to change the file extension from '.js' to '.ts' to be able to import the file.
 This can be a bit tricky when you are adding new cloud features; you need to rename the latest version of *aws-exports.js* every time your backend is updated.
 Consider using a task-runner that will make this operation for you.
+Alternatively, you can enable the [allowJs](https://www.typescriptlang.org/docs/handbook/compiler-options.html) compiler option in your tsconfig.
 {: .callout .callout--info}

-To configure your app, open *src/main.ts* and make the following changes in code:
+To configure your app, open **src/main.ts** file and make the following changes in code:

 ```javascript
 import Amplify, { Analytics } from 'aws-amplify';